TomDuchene/unity-git-locks/README.md

 - **Colorblind mode:** changes all lock icons to have different shapes and a more inclusive color scheme
 - **Show debug logs:** show additional logs, especially the commands called
 - **Show Force buttons:** display additional Force Unlock buttons, which will probably work only if you have the rights to do so
+- **Show file history in browser:** Instead of showing the file history in a terminal, show it in your browser.
+You have to enter a URL corresponding to you host's format, for example "https://github.com/MyUserName/MyRepo/blob/$branch/$assetPath" (GitHub)
 - **Git version and update button:** you'll need to update if the version is too old
 - **Setup credentials manager button:** helps some users configure their CLI to authenticate if their credentials manager is not set correctly